facebook/react-native/docs/Testing.md

     $ ./scripts/run-android-local-integration-tests.sh

 The integration tests should only take a few minutes to run on a modern developer machine.

+It's a good idea to add an Android integration test whenever you are working on code that needs both JavaScript and Java to be tested in conjunction.

 ## iOS Integration Tests